LongQT-sea/pve-live/README.md

 ### WiFi Setup
 If no ethernet cable is connected, you can use WiFi instead.
 To connect to WiFi, use `wpa_supplicant` and `ifupdown2`:
+> Replace `SSID_NAME` with your Wifi SSID name, `WIFI_PASSWD` with your WiFi password.
 ```
-# Connect to WiFi
+# Configure WiFi
-wpa_passphrase "SSID_NAME" "your_wifi_password" > /etc/wpa_supplicant/wpa_supplicant-wlan0.conf
+wpa_passphrase "SSID_NAME" "WIFI_PASSWD" > /etc/wpa_supplicant/wpa_supplicant-wlan0.conf

+# Establish the Wi-Fi connection
 systemctl enable --now wpa_supplicant@wlan0

-# Bring up wlan0 interface and obtain IP via DHCP
+# Bring up the wlan0 interface and obtain an IP address via DHCP
 ifup wlan0
 ```

-To automatically connect to WiFi at boot, uncomment the `auto wlan0` line in `/etc/network/interfaces`
+To automatically connect to WiFi at boot, uncomment the `auto wlan0` line in `/etc/network/interfaces` (requires a persistence filesystem to be configured beforehand).

 > [!Important]
 > Use the `vmbr1` bridge for VMs when your internet source is WiFi.

 > [!Tip]
-> **Faster Boot Time:** If you're using ethernet only, remove the `auto wlan0` line from `/etc/network/interfaces` and configure a static IP for `vmbr0` to speed up boot time.
+> If you're using ethernet only, remove or comment out the `auto wlan0` line from `/etc/network/interfaces` and configure a static IP for `vmbr0` interface to speed up boot time.

 ---